History of Cuba: Cuban Theatre of the Spanish–American War

 Resistance in Santiago consolidated around Fort Canosa, while major battles between Spaniards and Americans took place at Las Guasimas on 24 June, and at El Caney and San Juan Hill on 1 July, after which the American advance ground to a halt.
-American losses at the Battle of Las Guasimas were 16 killed and 52 wounded; the Spanish lost 12 dead and 24 wounded.
-The Americans lost 81 killed in action and 360 wounded in action at the Battle of El Caney, where the outnumbered Spanish defenders lost 38 killed, 138 wounded and 160 captured.
-At the Battle of San Juan Hill, the Americans lost 144 dead, 1,024 wounded, and 72 missing; Spanish losses were 58 killed, 170 wounded, and 39 captured.
 Spanish troops successfully defended Fort Canosa, allowing them to stabilize their line and bar the entry to Santiago.
 The Americans and Cubans began a siege of the city, which surrendered on 16 July after the defeat of the Spanish Caribbean Squadron.
 Thus, Oriente fell under the control of Americans and the Cubans, but U.S. General Nelson A. Miles would not allow Cuban troops to enter Santiago, claiming that he wanted to prevent clashes between Cubans and Spaniards.
-Thus, Cuban General Calixto García, head of the mambi forces in the Eastern department, ordered his troops to hold their respective areas and resigned, writing a letter of protest to General Shafter.
+Cuban General Calixto García, head of the mambi forces in the Eastern department, ordered his troops to hold their areas and resigned, writing a letter of protest to General Shafter.

-After losing the Philippines and Puerto Rico, which had also been invaded by the United States, and with no hope of holding on to Cuba, Spain sued for peace on 17 July 1898.
-On 12 August, the U.S. and Spain signed a protocol of peace, in which Spain agreed to relinquish all claim of sovereignty over and title of Cuba.
+After losing the Philippines and Puerto Rico, which had also been invaded by the United States, Spain sued for peace on 17 July 1898.
+On 12 August, the U.S. and Spain signed a protocol of peace, in which Spain agreed to relinquish Cuba.
 On 10 December 1898, the U.S. and Spain signed the formal Treaty of Paris, recognizing continuing U. S. military occupation.
 Although the Cubans had participated in the liberation efforts, the United States prevented Cuba from sending representatives to the Paris peace talks or signing the treaty, which set no time limit for U.S. occupation and excluded the Isle of Pines from Cuba.
 Although the U.S. president had no objection to Cuba's eventual independence, U.S. General William R. Shafter refused to allow Cuban General Calixto García and his rebel forces to participate in the surrender ceremonies in Santiago de Cuba.

-U.S. occupation (1898 - 1902)
+U.S. occupation (1898–1902)

 After the last Spanish troops left the island in December 1898, the government of Cuba was temporarily handed over to the United States on 1 January 1899.
 The first governor was General John R. Brooke.
-Unlike Guam, Puerto Rico, and the Philippines, the United States did not annex Cuba because of the restrictions imposed in the Teller Amendment.
+Unlike Puerto Rico, Guam, and the Philippines, the United States did not annex Cuba because of the restrictions imposed in the Teller Amendment.